Services to Youth

 An integrated approach to preparing youth for the 21st century workforce

 “The world around us really belongs to youth, for youth will take over its future management.
 Our children must never lose their zeal for building a better world.
 They must not be discouraged from aspiring toward greatness, for they are to be the leaders of tomorrow.”

-The Links, Incorporated’s Services to Youth facet is an integrated approach to preparing young people to succeed in the 21st century workforce.
+The Links, Incorporated’s Services to Youth Facet is an integrated approach to preparing young people to succeed and lead in the 21st century workforce.

 The primary goals of this facet are to:

 - Implement local mentoring programs from junior high through college

 - Close the academic achievement gaps from junior high through college

 - Introduce and support Science, Technology, Engineering, Arts and Mathematics (STEAM) education and career readiness